Discover folk - the CRM for people-powered businesses

 - Unified email + WhatsApp + LinkedIn timeline for clear handoffs

-- Scales from lean teams to 20–50+ seats without heavy admin
+- Scales seamlessly for teams of 20–50+ seats without heavy admin overhead

 Cons